D. Simon Jackson - The Next Journey

 Biography

-Simon has received several honours for his work to save the spirit bear, including being awarded Queen Elizabeth II’s Diamond Jubilee Medal, being named as one of the 100 Angels of the Earth by UNESCO and, most notably, being honoured as one of Time Magazine’s sixty Heroes for the Planet – one of only six young people selected from around the world.
-His life’s work was the focus of an internationally televised movie, Spirit Bear: The Simon Jackson Story.
+In recognition of his work, Simon was awarded Queen Elizabeth II’s Diamond Jubilee Medal, named as one of the “100 Angels of the Earth by UNESCO”, and, most notably, honoured as one of Time Magazine’s “Heroes for the Planet” — one of only six young people selected from around the world.
+And his story inspired the internationally televised movie, Spirit Bear: The Simon Jackson Story, as well as a children’s book, A Voice for the Spirit Bears: How One Boy Inspired Millions to Save a Rare Animal.

 Speaking Topics

 Canada is polarized and divided, with fewer and fewer people understanding how our society works or how we fit into our complex, ever-changing world.
 Healing our democracy begins with fostering curiosity and creativity through education — but this must be a societal challenge, not another burden placed on the shoulders of educators.
-That’s where Simon Jackson wants to help.
+This is where Simon Jackson wants to help.

 Speaking Testimonials